SeedWISE: Enterprise training for women DPhil researchers

 African Universities Ambassador

-How: Apply for your place online by 1700 on Friday 12 September.
+How: Apply for your place online by COB on Monday 23 March by filling in this short, online form

-Selection will take place W/c 15 September and you will be notified of the outcome.
+Selection will take place ASAP after this deadline and you will be notified of the outcome.

 If you have any queries, please contact Louisa at mpls.enterprise@mpls.ox.ac.uk